A few years ago I spent six months volunteering at the Genocide Memorial Centre in Rwanda.

 This serialised post is based on letters and emails sent home to friends during my time there, and from notes in my personal journal.

-Names of people have been changed, employer’s confidentiality preserved, but all of the facts are true as I recall them.
+Some names of people have been changed, employer’s confidentiality preserved, but all of the facts are true as I recall them.
 Each blog post is aimed to be a five minute read and a self-contained piece of narrative.
 A table of contents is provided below.